 4) Is the pad discolored?

 The skin has approximately 15 to 20 layers of skin cells.
 The top layer of cells is constantly being shed.
-How long a person can wear a PharmChek® Sweat Patch is determined by how long it takes for enough skin cells to be shed that the adhesive coating is completely covered with skin cells and can no longer stick to the subject’s body.
+How long a person can wear a PharmChek® Sweat Patch is determined by how long it takes for enough skin cells to be shed that the adhesive coating no longer sticks to the subject’s body.

-This length of time varies from person-to-person and skin type to skin type.
-From our wear tests we have determined that most people can wear the patch for 7 to 10 days.
-The Michigan Pilot Study showed 87% of the clients who wore the patch could wear it for 14 days.
-There are no known health concerns associated with wearing the PharmChek® Sweat Patch for periods longer than 14 days, provided the skin around and under the PharmChek® patch appears healthy and blemish-free.
+The length of time varies from person-to-person and skin type to skin type.
+From our wear tests we have determined that most clients can successfully wear the patch for at least 10 days.
+There are no known health concerns associated with wearing PharmChek® for periods longer than 10-14 days, provided the skin around and under the patch appears healthy and blemish-free.